 At my house, we are huge fans of sweet potatoes.
 We eat them for dinner at least once per week and I always make extra to turn into treats for later.
-This gluten free and dairy free sweet potato bread recipe is one of our absolute favorite ways to use leftover sweet potatoes.
+This gluten free sweet potato bread recipe is one of our absolute favorite ways to use leftover sweet potatoes.
 It’s moist and filled with the flavors of sweet potato, maple syrup, brown sugar and pecans.
 Basically like sweet potato casserole in a loaf.
 My son asks me to make this again and again.

 Why You'll Love This Recipe

 - It is so easy to make, no mixer required.

 - Its moist and filled with vitamins thanks to the sweet potatoes

 - It’s a sneaky way to get your kids to eat vegetables

 - Gluten Free Flour Blend – I use Bob’s Red Mill for almost all of my recipes.
 You can use your own flour blend, but know it may not turn out the same.
 I do give weights for my flour measure and I highly recommend weighing out ingredients for the best results.

 - Baking Soda & Baking Powder – Leavening agents to help the bread stay light.

 - Cinnamon & Nutmeg – These spices perfectly compliment the sweet potato, nuts and maple syrup.

 - Egg - I haven’t tried this recipe with an egg replacement, but I suspect a flax egg would work great here.
 If you try it, let me know in the comments.